Why a Doctoral Programme in Governance?

 Can I waive the English test?

-Yes.
-Applicants who are native English speakers and applicants who received a university degree in a full-time study programme (of at least 4 semesters) which was exclusively taught in English do not need to submit proof of English proficiency.
+- if you received a university degree in a full-time study programme (of at least 4 semesters) which was exclusively taught in English.
+In this case, please submit a statement of the respective programme administration.

 Which English tests does the Hertie School of Governance accept?